County of Cerdanya: Division and reunion

 The 10th century saw repeated divisions and reunions of the familial lands of the Bellonids and Cerdanya was repeatedly attached to and detached from its neighbouring regions and counties.
 The counts of Cerdanya frequently used the title marchio, meaning margrave, during this period.
 This was an indication of their status as frontier lords and of the breakdown in royal authority, which permitted regional magnates to assume whatever titles they wished without incurring royal disfavour.
 As another result of its frontier location and the lack of royal control exercised over it, Cerdanya was dotted with numerous castles during this period, when the Muslim threat was still strong.

 In 897, Wilfred the Hairy died having divided his vast Catalan patrimony (technically just a plurality of public offices) between his four sons.
 Cerdanya, Conflent, and Berga went to Miro.
 The Fenouillèdes and Capcir were also annexed to Cerdanya at this time.
 From 913 to 920, Miro also held Besalú, but on his death in 927, his territories were divided between his four sons.
 The eldest, Sunifred, received Cerdanya and a certain primacy over his brothers.
 In the last half of the 10th century, the counties of Miro were reunited (984) under one ruler: Oliba Cabreta.

-His county comprised Besalú, the Fenouillèdes, Capcir, the Baridà, the valley of Orillas, that of Lillet, the Berguedà, the Ripollés, the Vallespir, the upper plain of Roussillon from Illa de Tet to Sant Esteve del Monasterio, Conflent, the Donasà, and Peyrepertuse.
+His county comprised Besalú, the Fenouillèdes, Capcir, the Baridà, the Valley of Ribes, that of Lillet, the Berguedà, the Ripollés, the Vallespir, the upper plain of Roussillon from Illa de Tet to Sant Esteve del Monasterio, Conflent, the Donasà, and Peyrepertuse.
 Oliba's counties and the counties of Borrell II, Count of Barcelona, formed the two main divisions of Catalonia during the latter half of the 10th century.
 Oliba brought Cerdanya to its zenith.
 He expanded his lordship to the north into the County of Carcassonne and to the west into the Counties of Roussillon and Empúries.
 He extended his authority over the churches of Sant Joan de les Abadesses and Lagrasse and usurped the de facto supremacy in Catalonia from Borrell II of Barcelona.
 In 988, Oliba Cabreta retired to the monastery of Montecassino and divided his lands between his three sons, the second-born, Wilfred, receiving Cerdanya and Conflent.
 In 1002, Berga was annexed to Cerdanya.

 It is clear, however, from evidence dating from between 987 and 1031, that the Carolingian court system and Visigothic law were still in effect in Cerdanya.
 The count presided over judicial tribunals with the assistance of the judices (judges) and boni homines (good men) of the county.